Malatya: Sports

+The 2023-opened Orduzu Sports Complex is a multi-sport venue located in Orduzu neighborhood of Battalgazi district.

 Administration and politics

 Malatya is administered by a metropolitan municipality, which covers the whole province.
 There are two central districts, each with their own municipalities, that make up the city of Malatya: these are Battalgazi and Yeşilyurt.
 Battalgazi has a population of around 300,000 and covers 47 central neighbourhoods, three rural former municipalities and 28 villages.
 Yeşilyurt contains 36 central neighborhoods, three rural former municipalities and 16 villages, and has a population of around 250,000.
 The metropolitan municipality was won in 2014 by Ahmet Çakır of the ruling AK Party with 62.9% of the vote; the candidate of the CHP was in the second place with 16.7% of the vote.
 Battalgazi was won by Selahattin Gürkan of the AK Party with 63.1% of the vote and Yeşilyurt was won Hacı Uğur Polat of the AK Party with 62.4% of the vote.
 The two central districts voted overwhelmingly in favour of the AK Party in the June 2015 election with AK Party winning 66.2% of the vote in Battalgazi and 56.9% in Yeşilyurt.
 These percentages further increased in the November 2015 election to 74.7% and 66.2% respectively.
 In both elections, CHP had the second place in both districts with its votes remaining in the range of 10–18%.